-The Illumina sequencing platforms generate up to 100 gigabases of high quality sequence data per lane (HiSeq 4000) or up to 15Gb (MiSeq), using a massively parallel sequencing approach.
-The Illumina instruments provide currently the highest yields as well as the highest quality data.
-The Illumina systems use sequencing-by-synthesis technology and reversible terminator chemistry, optimized to achieve unprecedented levels of cost effectiveness and throughput.
+Illumina sequencing platforms generate up to 800 gigabases of high-quality sequence data per lane (NovaSeq 6000 S4) using a massively parallel short-read sequencing approach.
+The Illumina systems use sequencing-by-synthesis technology and reversible terminator chemistry.
 More information describing the technology and the instrument is available from Illumina here.

-The DNA Technologies and Expression Analysis Cores of the Genome Center operate one HiSeq4000, one HiSeq2500, and three MiSeqs.
+The DNA Technologies and Expression Analysis Cores of the Genome Center operate one Nextseq 500, and three MiSeqs.
+We are also sequencing on the NovaSeq 6000.

-Steps involved in a Illumina sequencing experiment can be broken down into a series of experimental manipulations, instrument runs, and data analyses.
-These steps include creation of a sequencing library, seeding and preparation of the flow cell on the Illumina C-bot, sequencing by synthesis, and bioinformatics.
+Steps involved in an Illumina sequencing experiment can be broken down into a series of experimental manipulations, instrument runs, and data analyses.
+These steps include creation of sequencing libraries, seeding clustering of the flow cell on the sequencer, sequencing by synthesis, and bioinformatics.

 Read Length – Data Output

 When we received our first Illumina Genome Analyzer in August 2007, accurate read lengths barely exceeded 25 bases.
-Now we are getting excellent (i.e., low) error rates up to 150 bases of paired-end reads for HiSeq the 3000, up to 250 bases for rapid mode runs on the Hiseq2500, or 300 bases of paired-end reads for MiSeq.
+Now we are getting excellent (i.e. low) error rates up to 150 bases of paired-end reads for NovaSeq 6000, or 300 bases of paired-end reads for MiSeq.
 The read length you require will depend on your experimental needs, and discussions with us and the Bioinformatics Core will be essential to focus your decision.
 Here are a few general guidelines:

-A single read 50 bp (SR50 in Core lingo), paired end 100 bp (PE100), paired end 150 bp (PE150), rapid-mode paired end 250bp (PE250 ), and paired end 300bp (PE300 Miseq only) are standard read lengths offered by the Core.
-SR50 will provide an unambiguous match to a reference genome and is therefore suitable for most ChIP-seq and mRNA-seq applications where a reference genome is available.
-SR50 is the read length used for small RNA and micro RNA analyses.
+A single read 100 bp (SR100 in Core lingo), paired-end 100 bp (PE100), paired-end 150 bp (PE150), rapid-mode paired-end 250bp (PE250 ), and paired-end 300bp (PE300 Miseq only) are standard read lengths offered by the Core.
+SR50 will already provide an unambiguous match to a reference genome and is therefore suitable for most ChIP-seq and mRNA-seq applications where a reference genome is available.
+SR100 is the read length used for small RNA and micro RNA analyses.
 It can also be used for certain SNP discovery applications, where a reference genome is available.
 It can be suitable for some bacterial genome analyses, and reduced representation or hybrid-selected libraries, depending on the application.
 The MiSeq generates about 12-15 million reads passing filter (using v2 chemistry) or up to 25 million reads PF (v3 chemistry).
 The following kits are available: SR50 (v2 kit), PE75 (v3), PE150 (v2), PE250 (v2), and PE300 (v3 kit).
-Considering the fast turnaround time (1-3 days once libraries are loaded for sequencing), this would be an excellent option for small scale and proof-of-concept projects under a strict timeline.
+Considering the fast turnaround time (1-3 days once libraries are loaded for sequencing), this would be an excellent option for small-scale and proof-of-concept projects under a strict timeline.

 Did it Work?